imran31415/agentlog/README.md

 ---

-**GoGent empowers you to build intelligent, data-driven AI applications with the confidence that comes from systematic experimentation and comprehensive logging.** Start with procurement management or implement your own domain-specific AI solution using our proven interface architecture.
+**agentlog empowers you to build intelligent, data-driven AI applications with the confidence that comes from systematic experimentation and comprehensive logging.** Start with procurement management or implement your own domain-specific AI solution using our proven interface architecture.